bnurbekov/theology_articles/reformed_baptist_doctrines_overview.md

 ## Gospel

 ### Substitutionary atonement
+Lord Jesus Christ atoned for the sins of the believers by dying in their place: “But he was pierced for our transgressions; he was crushed for our iniquities; upon him was the chastisement that brought us peace, and with his wounds we are healed.”
+(Isaiah 53:5)

 ### Great exchange
 Sins of all the believers were counted to Jesus Christ and His righteousness is counted to all the believers: ”For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.”
 (2 Corinthians 5:21)